-The MCP3561/2/4 devices use an SPI interface to read and write the internal registers.
-The device includes a four-wire ( $\overline{CS}$ , SCK, SDI, SDO) serial SPI interface that is compatible with SPI Modes 0,0 and 1,1.
+The MCP3461/2/4 devices use an SPI interface for reading and writing the internal registers.
+The SPI interface includes a four-wire (CS, SCK, SDI, SDO) serial SPI interface that is compatible with SPI Modes 0,0 and 1,1.
 Data are clocked out of the device on the falling edge of SCK and data are clocked into the device on the rising edge of SCK.
 In these modes, the SCK clock can Idle either high (1,1) or low (0,0).
 The digital interface is asynchronous with the MCLK clock that controls the ADC sampling and digital filtering.
 All digital input pins are Schmitt Triggered to avoid system noise perturbations on the communications.
 The SPI interface is maintained in a Reset state during POR.

-Each SPI communication starts with a $\overline{\text{CS}}$ falling edge and stops with the $\overline{\text{CS}}$ rising edge.
+Each SPI communication starts with a \overline{CS} falling edge and stops with the \overline{CS} rising edge.
 Each SPI communication is independent.
-When $\overline{\text{CS}}$ is logic high, SDO is in high-impedance, the transitions on SCK and SDI have no effect.
-Changing from SPI Mode 1,1 to an SPI Mode 0,0 and vice versa is possible and must be done while the $\overline{\text{CS}}$ pin is logic high.
-Any $\overline{\text{CS}}$ rising edge clears the communication and resets the SPI digital interface.
+When \overline{CS} is logic high, SDO is in high-impedance; the transitions on SCK and SDI have no effect.
+Changing from SPI Mode 1,1 to an SPI Mode 0,0 and vice-versa is possible and must be done while the \overline{CS} pin is logic high.
+Any \overline{CS} rising edge clears the communication and resets the SPI digital interface.
 See Figure 1-1 for the SPI timing details.

-The MCP3561/2/4 digital interface is capable of handling various Continuous Read and Write modes, which allows for ADC data streaming or full register map writing within only one communication (and therefore, with only one unique command byte).
-It also includes single byte Fast commands.
+The MCP3461/2/4 digital interface is capable of handling various Continuous Read and Write modes, which allows for ADC data streaming or full register map writing within only one communication (and therefore, with only one unique COMMAND byte).
+It also includes single-byte Fast commands that allow faster access to common and useful configurations.
 The device does not include a Master Reset pin, but it includes an SPI Fast command to be able to fully reset the part at any time and place it back in a default configuration.

-The device family also includes advanced security features to secure communication and alert users of unwanted Write commands that change the desired configuration.
-To secure the entire configuration, the device includes an 8-bit lock code (LOCK[7:0]), which blocks all Write commands to the full register map if the value of the lock code is not equal to a defined password (0xA5).
+The device family also includes advanced security features to secure communication and alert users of unwanted Write commands which change the desired configuration.
+To secure the entire configuration of the device, the device includes an 8-bit lock code (LOCK[7:0]), which blocks all write commands to the full register map if the value of the lock code is not equal to a defined password (0xA5).
 The user can protect its configuration by changing the LOCK[7:0] value to 0x00 after full programming, so that any unwanted Write command will not result in a change in the configuration.
 Each SPI read communication can be secured through a selectable CRC-16 checksum provided on the SDO pin at the end of every communication sequence.
 This checksum computation is compatible with the DMA CRC hardware of the PIC24 and PIC32 MCUs, as well as many other MCU references, resulting in no additional overhead for the added security.

-Once the part is locked (write-protected), an additional checksum calculation also runs continuously in the background to ensure the integrity of the full register map.
+Once the part is locked (write-protected), an additional checksum calculation is also running continuously in the background to ensure the integrity of the full register map.
 All writable registers of the register map are processed through a CRC-16 calculation engine and give a CRC-16 checksum that depends on the configuration.
-This checksum is readable from the CRC register and updated when MCLK is running.
-If there is a change in the checksum, a CRC interrupt generates a flag to warn the user that the configuration has been corrupted.
+This checksum is readable from the CRC register and updated at all times when MCLK is running.
+If a change in this checksum happens, a CRC interrupt generates a flag to warn the user that the configuration has been corrupted.